Frequently Asked Questions

 Q: Do all graduate students receive funding?

-A: Not all of those who are approved for admission are offered funding.
-However, in most years all or nearly all of the students who are actively enrolled in the graduate program do receive some form of assistantship and/or fellowship funding.
+A: Almost all of those who are approved for admission are offered funding.
+Students who are actively enrolled in the graduate program generally receive some form of assistantship and/or fellowship funding, so long as they are making adequate progress toward the degree and maintain good academic standing.

 Q: What does a graduate teaching or research assistantship involve?